 By PSS | Posted: Thursday November 14, 2019

 The Buddy Programme contributes to the wellbeing of children aged 4-12 years, by providing friendship and support to children whose life experiences may see them benefiting from extra adult support.
 The Big Buddies are recruited, including vetting and training prior to being matched with their Little Buddies, to ensure a strong friendship and support system is created.

 Amanda joined the programme after seeing an article in her local newspaper and applying with her husband Lex.
 Since then they have been matched with several children.
-When asked what three words Amanda would use to describe being a Big Buddy, she declared: “Mentor – Giving a child different experiences in a positive way, within boundaries.
+When asked what three words Amanda would use to describe being a Big Buddy, she declared: “Mentor – giving a child different experiences in a positive way, within boundaries.
 Giving of my time.
-I like the idea of a hand up rather than a hand out.
-“Experiences - Encouraging a child to try new activities.
+I like the idea of a hand up rather than a handout.
+Experiences - encouraging a child to try new activities.

-The children, all under the age of twelve, are referred to the Family Works Buddy Programme for a number of different reasons.
+The children, all under the age of 12, are referred to the Family Works Buddy Programme for a number of different reasons.
 The majority of children could benefit from extra adult support and friendship which is exactly what they receive from their Big Buddies.

 Amanda recounted just a few of the things she regarded as the most rewarding aspect of being a Big Buddy, and what she is most proud of, including providing a positive influence and a community for young children.

 “Through the programme I’ve learnt that I can’t be judgmental of how other people bring up their children.”
-Amanda says, “I’ve also gained pleasure in watching the children develop in confidence over our time together.”
+Amanda said.
+“I’ve also gained pleasure in watching the children develop in confidence over our time together.”